Rapporter/rapport/_includes/usage.md

 library(rapport)
 {% endhighlight %}

-The most obvious goal of this package is to easily create some reports by providing custom data.
+The most obvious goal of this package is to easily reproduce a report by providing a custom dataset.

 *rapport* has some predefined templates distributed with the package.
 These files can be found in *templates* directory of the package with `tpl` extension.
 Getting a list of all available templates is easy: